 I am an experienced digital designer working for The AA.
 Specialising in user interface design and front-end development; I am constantly driving for the principles and ideals of user experience design, putting passion and creativity into everything I do.

 Responsible for innovative interface designs, accessibility and usability of the web site, for applying legal and design consistency, and for developing competitive customer journeys that maximize product sales.

 Working on visual design and front-end development at Dial Media Group as part of a team with brands including P&O, Siemens, British Gas and Dyno-Rod.
 Our team was bought out by Flipside Group and we went on to build websites and intranets for large, well known brands including Visa, BlackBerry and General Dynamics.

-Using tablet compatible CSS3 animations I hand coded over 1300 lines of CSS and added jQuery interactions.
-The vector illustration was designed by Paul Chapman and I design all the UI and internal pages as well implementing the animation.
+Using tablet compatible CSS3 animations I hand coded over 1300 lines of CSS (view the animation) and added jQuery interactions as well as the UI design and implementation.

 I created this successful side project to learn about all aspects of website creation and marketing.
 With the help of content editors Future Movies evolved into 7000 users a day site and still receives the occasional update.Visit the site

 I joined this startup helping to develop the brand and graphics both offline and online.
 I went on to contribute to Eteach becoming a Hitwise Top Ten company in the Recruitment Sector using SEO strategy that is still successful today.
 The site featured heavily in the top one and two spots on search engine results pages and is a recognised brand for all teachers.